 Above you can see PhotoReviewer's "Thumbnail View".
 You can change the size of the thumbnails displayed, using the little button below the scrollbar on the right.
 You can reorder your images here, as well as doing almost everything else you can do in Image View in terms of sorting, renaming, and so forth.
 And you can select as many thumbnails as you like, to perform bulk operations on them.

 PhotoReviewer doesn't try to be all things to all people.
 It won't remove red-eye, or crop your photos.
 It won't make HTML pages for you, or put your photos into albums.
 It does only one thing, really; but it does it well.
-It helps you wade through the stream of incoming images that you get from your digital camera or your internet connection, quickly and efficiently.
+It helps you wade through the stream of incoming images that you get from your digital camera, quickly and efficiently.
 It belongs between your digital camera and iPhoto.
 Between your scanner software and iPhoto.
 In the middle of your digital life, as Apple might say.

-There is an online manual to help you out (for a 1.4MB PDF version of this manual that can be used offline, click here).
+There is an online manual to help you out.
 But PhotoReviewer really couldn't be easier to use; just point it at a folder of images, and away you go!

 PhotoReviewer relies upon Apple's built-in raw image reading code.
 This means that some digital cameras are not supported until Apple adds support for them (for their raw images; every camera's TIFF and JPEG images work fine, of course).